That dollar amount results from a -12.9% reduction from $5.06 billion five years earlier in 2018.

-Year over year, the overall value of Cypriot exports increased by 10.6% compared to $4 billion for 2021.
+Year over year, the overall value of Cypriot exports accelerated by 14.9% compared to $4.4 billion starting from 2022.

-The top 5 most valuable exported products from Cyprus are cruise or cargo ships, processed petroleum oils, medication mixes in dosage, cheese, then scents used for beverages or industrial manufacturing.
-Combined, that quintet of major Cypriot products generated over two-thirds (68.3%) of Cyprus’ overall revenues from its exports.
+The top 5 most valuable exported products from Cyprus are processed petroleum oils, cruise or cargo ships, medication mixes in dosage, cheese and curd, then scents used for beverages or industrial manufacturing.
+Combined, that quintet of major Cypriot products generated over three-quarters (76.7%) of Cyprus’ overall revenues from its exports.

 Most Valuable Cypriot Trade Partners